murilomiranda/fend-project-memory-game/README.md

 #### Counting STARS
 Each game starts with three stars.
 According to the number of moves, the number of stars decreases:

-3. between 8 and 12 moves;
+- 3 stars: between 8 and 12 moves;
-2. between 13 and 18 moves;
+- 2 stars: between 13 and 18 moves;
-1. between 19 and 26 moves; and
+- 1 star: between 19 and 26 moves; and
-0. above 26 moves
+- 0 star: above 26 moves

 #### Comparing scores
 Playing two games or more, a table with older scores will appear in "congratulations" modal box.
+For example:

 | Try | Moves | Time | Stars |
 |:---:| :---: |:---: | :---: |